OlaAhmad/MultiAgent/README.md

 ![image][image1]

-In this environment, a double-jointed arm can move to target locations.
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-The goal of the agent is to maintain its position at the target location for as many time steps as possible.
+In this environment, two agents play tennis table.
+The agents control their rackets to bounce a ball over the net.
+Every agent hits the ball over the net receives a reward of +0.1, and a reward -0.01 if the agent lets the ball hits the ground or hits the ball out of the bounds.
+The goal of every agent is to maintain the ball in play.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.
+The observation space consists of 8 variables corresponding to position and velocity of the ball and the racket.
+Each agent receives its own local observation of the enviornement, and has two actions available corresponding to movement toward (or away from) the net and jumping.

+The task is episodic.
+To solve the enviornment, the agents must get an average score of at least +0.5 over 100 consecutive episodes after taking the maximum score over both agents.

 ### Getting started

-Download the Continous_Control repository from the top-right button.
+Download the MultiAgent repository from the top-right button.
 You can also clone the repository and downloaded from a terminal in your workspace directory using the following command line:

     git clone https://github.com/OlaAhmad/MultiAgent.git

 ### Usage

-Go to the Continuous_Control folder and open the notebook to train the agent as follows:
+Go to the MultiAgent folder and open the Tennis.ipynb notebook as follows:

     cd MultiAgent
     Jupyter notebook Tennis.ipynb